 - Your three options for voting in Florida

-Passage of Amendment 4 meant that persons with felony convictions, other than felony sex offense or murder, could vote after their sentence was completed.
+Passage of Florida’s 2018 Amendment 4 meant that persons with felony convictions, other than felony sex offense or murder, could vote after their sentence was completed.
 This changed 150 years of disenfranchisement where the only way to vote again was through the governor’s clemency.
-Passage of SB 7066 requires persons with felony convictions to pay all financial sentence obligations (LFO’S) and complete incarceration and supervision before registering to vote.
-If a person is unsure if the LFO’s are all paid, they can contact the court where they were convicted to get records.
-For further assistance, they should contact the Florida Rights Restoration Coalition (FRRC) firstname.lastname@example.org or 1-877-MYVOTE-0.
-The FRRC has two programs to help, one is providing financial assistance to pay fines and fees and the other is to connect people with volunteer lawyers who have taken the League’s CLE training to be able to seek a modification of their sentence.
+Passage of SB 7066 (2019) required persons with felony convictions to pay all legal financial sentence obligations (abbreviated as LFO’S) and complete incarceration and supervision before registering to vote.
+If a person is unsure if their LFO’s are all paid, they can contact the Clerk of the Court in the county where they were convicted to get records.

 Major political and policy issues LWVFL focuses on:

 Sign up to get news and alerts by email